confluentinc/schema-registry/docs/schema_registry_tutorial.rst

 Benefits
 ^^^^^^^^

-Kafka producers write data to Kafka topics that is later consumed by Kafka consumers.
+Kafka producers write data to Kafka topics and Kafka consumers read data from Kafka topics.
-There is an implicit contract that producers write data with a schema that can be read by consumers, even as producers and consumers evolve their schemas.
+There is an implicit "contract" that producers write data with a schema that can be read by consumers, even as producers and consumers evolve their schemas.

+It is useful to think about schemas as APIs.
+It is critical that applications built on top of those APIs continue to work even if the APIs have changed.
-It is useful to think about schemas as APIs, and as such, schema evolution requires compatibility checks to ensure that contract is not broken.
+Similarly, schema evolution requires compatibility checks to ensure that the producer-consumer contract is not broken.
+This is where |sr-long| helps: it provides centralized schema management and compatibility checks as schemas evolve.

 For a more in-depth understanding of the benefits of Avro and |sr|, please refer to the following resources:

 * `Why Avro For Kafka Data<https://www.confluent.io/blog/avro-kafka-data/>`__